royw/appimage-updater/docs/duplication-reduction-plan.md

 - Risk of breaking existing repository functionality
 - Deferred to future work as it requires dedicated time and careful implementation

-### Phase 5: CLI Handler Updates (Week 5)
+### Phase 5: CLI Handler Updates (Week 5) ✅ COMPLETED

-1. **Update CLI Handlers** - Use InstrumentationParams convenience methods
+1. **Update CLI Handlers** - Use InstrumentationParams convenience methods ✅

-**Expected Improvement:** 9.98/10 → 9.99/10
+**Expected Improvement:** 9.97/10 → 9.99/10

-**Description:** Update CLI handlers to use the new convenience factory methods created in Phase 3:
+**Status:** Complete - CLI handlers updated:

-- Update `cli/handlers/check_handler.py` to use `create_check_command_with_instrumentation()`
+- Updated `check_handler.py` to use `create_check_command_with_instrumentation()`
-- Update `cli/handlers/repository_handler.py` to use `create_repository_command_with_instrumentation()`
+- Updated `repository_handler.py` to use `create_repository_command_with_instrumentation()`
-- Reduces parameter passing duplication from 5 individual params to 1 object
+- Reduced parameter passing from 5 individual params to 1 InstrumentationParams object
-- Improves code readability and maintainability

-**Benefits:**
+- Updated all handler tests to use new convenience methods
+- Eliminated 44 lines of parameter passing duplication

+**Benefits Achieved:**
-- Eliminates the last remaining parameter list duplication
+- Eliminated the last remaining parameter list duplication
-- Demonstrates the value of the InstrumentationParams abstraction
+- Demonstrated the value of the InstrumentationParams abstraction
 - Cleaner, more maintainable CLI handler code
 - Consistent pattern across all CLI handlers
+- No deadcode warnings - all convenience methods now in use

 ______________________________________________________________________